-- If he/she has a permanent home available to him in both states, he/she shall be deemed to be a resident of the state with which his personal and economic relations are closer (centre of vital interests)
+- If he/she has a permanent home available to him in both states, he/she shall be deemed to be a resident of the state with which his personal and economic relations are closer (center of vital interests).

-- If the State in which he has his centre of vital interests cannot be determined, or if he has not a permanent home available to him in either State, he shall be deemed to be a resident of the State in which he has an habitual abode
+- If the State in which he has his center of vital interests cannot be determined, or if he has not a permanent home available to him in either State, he shall be deemed to be a resident of the State in which he has a habitual abode.

-- If he has an habitual abode in both States or in neither of them, he shall be deemed to be a resident of the State of which he is a national
+- If he has a habitual abode in both States or in neither of them, he shall be deemed to be a resident of the State of which he is a national.

 - If he is a national of both States or of neither of them, the competent authorities of the Contracting States shall settle the question by mutual agreement.

 For example: If you trade stocks and the tax treaty says that capital gains shall be taxable only in the country where you reside according to the treaty, and that country is for example Latvia, then Norway cannot tax that gain.
 However, that happens when Norway agrees that you reside in Latvia.